Arnaud-D/jetkiller-gimp/README.md

 procedure for Python plugins explained on
 [this page](https://en.wikibooks.org/wiki/GIMP/Installing_Plugins).

+The plugin has some dependencies that might not be included with GIMP:

+* matplotlib,
+* numpy.

 ## Usage

 In GIMP, Jet Killer can be found under *Filters > Enhance > Jet Killer*.

+The popup dialog let you choose the output colormap for the processing.
+The input colormap is always supposed to be `jet`.

+You can launch the processing by clicking on the right button, or close the plugin with the left button.
+You can of course also close the plugin by closing the dialog.

-It processes the active layer and outputs the result to a new layer.
+The active layer is taken as input and the output is written to a new layer.

 If you have an active selection, only the selected area is processed and the rest is ignored.
 This can be useful to left axes or titles unchanged.
 If you do not have an active selection, the entire layer is processed.

 ## Release History